sieve-community/examples/image_captioning/README.md

 # Image Captioning

-Generates a video that walks through the latent space of the stable diffusion embeddings given a start prompt and end prompt.
+Generates a one-sentence English description given an input image.

 ## Deploying
 Follow our [getting started guide](https://www.sievedata.com/dashboard/welcome) to get your Sieve API key and install the Sieve Python client.